Importance Of Magha Maasam

 Maagha Maasam is the 11th month in the Hindu calender.
-This month is considered as one of the most auspicious months for the Hindus besides Kartika Maasam and these months are considered very important for performing marriages, grihapravesam and other auspicious functions.
+This month is considered as one of the most auspicious months for the Hindus besides Kartika Maasam.
+These months are considered very important for performing marriages, grihapravesam and other auspicious functions.

 Religious Significance of Magha MaasamIt is believed that the Hindu Goddess of wisdom and learning - Goddess Saraswati, the Sun God or Surya Bhagawan and Lord Shiva in the lingam form were born in this month.
-On the fifth day in the brighter half of the moon, Basant Panchami or Saraswati Pooja is celebrated across the country.
-Hence the month is particularly dedicated to Lord Surya and people worship Sun god on the four Sundays of Maagha maasam.
-Reciting Aditya Hrudyam on the four Sundays of the month would be very effective.
-The famous Surya Narayana Temple at Arasavalli in the Srikakulam Distrtict of Andhra Pradesh is heavily crowded with devotees.
+On the fifth day in the brighter half of the moon, Basant Panchami / Saraswati Pooja is celebrated across the country.
+The month of magh is dedicated to Lord Surya and people worship Sun god on four Sundays of Maagha maasam.
+Reciting Aditya Hrudyam on four Sundays of the month would be very effective.
+The famous Surya Narayana Temple at Arasavalli in Srikakulam Distrtict of Andhra Pradesh is heavily crowded with devotees.
 Even the famous Konark Sun Temple in Odisha is thronged with tourists on the Sundays particularly on the Ratha Saptami day.

 Important festivals in Magha Maasam

 - Basant Panchami is the day when Goddess Saraswati is worshipped and it is celebrated on the 5th day in the brighter side of the moon.